notsorashi/Skillsync-AI/README.md

 # SkillSync AI

-SkillSync AI is a cutting-edge, AI-powered resume analysis and job-matching platform built using Next.js.
-It leverages the power of Gemini AI Vision to intelligently parse resumes and provide highly relevant job recommendations, ensuring a smarter and faster job hunt.
+SkillSync AI is a mock interview and resume analysis platform powered by Gemini AI, built using Next.js.
+It simulates real interview experiences by generating tailored mock interview questions based on your resume and desired job role.
+The platform also intelligently analyzes resumes to provide actionable feedback, helping users improve their profiles and boost interview readiness—all in one smart, AI-driven interface.

 ## Features

-- 🤖 AI-Powered Resume Analysis using Gemini AI Vision
+- 🤖 AI-Powered Resume Analysis using Gemini AI Vision for intelligent insights and suggestions
-- 🎯 Smart Job Matching based on skills, experience, and preferences
+- 🗣️ Mock Interview Generator with role-specific questions powered by Gemini AI
 - 🔐 Secure User Authentication with Clerk
-- 💻 Modern, Responsive UI powered by Tailwind CSS
+- 💻 Modern & Responsive UI crafted with Tailwind CSS
-- 🛢️ Database Integration using NeonDB
+- 🛢️ Scalable Database Integration using NeonDB
-- 🌐 Ready for Deployment on Vercel
+- 🌐 Seamless Deployment optimized for Vercel

 ## Getting Started